 Maintenance, or not being able to do that

 Terraform, in its bare sense is an API wrapper.
 A Terraform provider’s contract is to implement how the CRUD operations for a given set of resources, and only that.
 To do this, the provider code should have a reference point to hold on to during the various CRUD operations for a given resource.
-This is where the id of a Terraform state resource comes in.
+This is where the id

 A symmetric API almost guarantees resource identifiers.For AWS, this is the resource ID for each resource (ex: instance ID for EC2 instances).
 A resource identifier that’s unique and persistent through changes is key for a successful Terraform provider implementation.
-Otherwise you have to use unreliable resource identifiers like name labels in the SetId() method call in the CRUD implementation code.
+Otherwise you have to use unreliable resource identifiers like name labels in the SetId()

 Turns out, treating SQL as an API brings out this exact issue.
 Resources in Snowflake do not have any unique persistent ID.
 Well, there could be uniqueness between the names of resources of the same type, but they are never persistent.
 Therefore, the following scenario breaks completely.

-1. create database db1
+- create database

-2. create a schema in db1 named sch1
+- create a schema in

-3. apply changes
+- apply changes

-4. change database name to newdb1
+- change database name to

-5. apply breaks
+- apply breaks

 This is because during step #5, a series of things happen that breaks halfway through.

-Why did Terraform use db1 instead of the new name newdb1 when issuing the second SQL statement?
-It’s because the id field for both the database resource and the parent resource of the schema resource has been persisted with the SQL resource name and not an ID.
+field for both the database resource and the parent resource of the schema resource has been persisted with the SQL resource name and not an ID.
 When the name changed, i.e. behaved in a volatile way, the SQL statement breaks.

-So either you have to get the naming right for most resources that can act as a dependency for other resources, or you should learn to live with the shitty names like db1.
+So either you have to get the naming right for most resources that can act as a dependency for other resources, or you should learn to live with the shitty names like db1

 The root cause of this issue arises from the basic design principles of Terraform, having a state.
 Declarative code usually follows this approach since storing the previous state is easier than computing it everytime a diff is run.